AatirCheema/Nagato-Yuki/README.md

 ## Random Number Generator

 Command
 `!random min_value max_value`
-The output will be any number within the range of
+The output will be any number within the range designated.

+## Coin flip

+Command
+`!flip`
+The output will appear with a 5 second delay allowing the user(s) to decide on an option.